adykes/jazz-artist-death-analysis/README.md

 in this repository that will show the progress I make over time.
 I will also update this document with technical details as I clarify some of the processes and methods that I use for this project.

+**General Process**:

+First, I am going to scrape the pages of lists of jazz musicians from Wikipedia for basic biographical data.
+For now, these pages are:
+-

 Thanks for checking it out!